nextflow-io/website/content/blog/2020/groovy3-syntax-sugar.md

 }
 ```

-If you are wondering why it's called *Elvis* assigment, well it's simple, because there's also the [Elvis operator](https://groovy-lang.org/operators.html#_elvis_operator) that you should know (and use!) already. 😆
+If you are wondering why it's called *Elvis* assignment, well it's simple, because there's also the [Elvis operator](https://groovy-lang.org/operators.html#_elvis_operator) that you should know (and use!) already. 😆

 ### Java style lambda expressions